EWU Language Requirement for Bachelor of Arts degrees

 The Spanish program offers a course specifically designed for heritage speakers of Spanish (SPAN 312).
 Successful completion of this course fulfills the EWU language requirement.
 Students who place into this course and complete it with a minimum grade of 2.5 can also earn a minor in Spanish.
 Students with knowledge of other languages offered through the department can fulfill the requirement by completing 5 credits at the 103 level or higher, depending upon placement by the program advisor.

 Speakers of Languages NOT Offered through the Department:

 Students who have some proficiency in a language not taught at EWU (e.g. Russian, Portuguese, Korean, Chinese, etc.) can satisfy the one-year foreign language requirement by taking a test and scoring at a level deemed by the department chair to be equivalent to the higher end of 103.

 The test Modern Languages and Literatures uses is that developed by ACTFL.
 It includes an oral part (OPIc), and a written part (LTP).
 Both tests are computer based.
 A testing session is organized every month, on a Friday.
-Tests are proctored by foreign language faculty at the department’s language lab (Cheney Hall 200).
+Tests are proctored by foreign language faculty in Patterson Hall.

 To learn about the test and find out which languages are available for testing, check the ACTFL website:

 View the original version of this page.